 Vialone Nano is the shortest, roundest Italian rice and is therefore considered to be the best rice for making risotto.
 It absorbs liquids very well, cooking down evenly and smoothly.
 It also releases a higher starch content, so it is less likely to be sticky and more likely to flow onto the plate.
 It is less common than the other forms of risotto rice, but can be found at:

-- Amazon: Amazon sells Vialone Nano rice in twp pound boxes, or in cases of 12 two-pound boxes.
+- Amazon: Amazon sells Vialone Nano rice in 1.1-pound bags.

 Bhutanese Red Rice